 How can I apply?

-The two students selected will be asked to meet as a group with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) and an internship proposal to the Office of Internships
+Shortly after December 1, applications will be reviewed by a selection committee consisting of faculty from the departments of Asian Studies and Sustainability and Environmental Studies as well as the Coordinator of Internships.
+Following interviews with finalist applicants, two interns will be chosen by the committee.
+The two successful applicants will then meet with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) and an internship proposal to the Office of Internships and Career Development, each of which must be submitted by February 15.